 Introduction

 The incidence and prevalence of inflammatory bowel diseases (IBD) is steadily increasing worldwide1 and has become a global emergence disease.
 In the U.S., 3.1 million adults have been diagnosed with IBD2, and its overall prevalence is projected to continue to exponentially increase, compounding the burden3.
 IBD, clinically represented by Crohn disease and ulcerative colitis, is a chronic and life-threating inflammatory disease of the gastrointestinal tract (1,2).
-Crohn’s disease is characterized by chronic inflammation of any part of the gastrointestinal tract, has a progressive and destructive, whereas, ulcerative colitis causes irritation and inflammation of the innermost lining of the large intestine and rectum leading to ulcers or sores.
+Crohn’s disease is characterized by chronic inflammation of any part of the gastrointestinal tract, has a progressive and destructive, whereas ulcerative colitis causes irritation and inflammation of the innermost lining of the large intestine and rectum leading to ulcers or sores.
 The symptoms of IBD is characterized by episodes of abdominal pain, diarrhea with or without mucus, bloody stools, fecal urgency, weight loss, the abnormal innate and adaptive immune responses and their interactions that results in inflammation of the intestinal mucosa and ulceration (3,4).

 The etiology of IBD is largely unknown and has been proposed it allied with genetic susceptibility of the host, alterations in intestinal microbiota, other environmental factors, and immunological abnormalities (2, 5).
 Patient with IBD often manifests in young adulthood and represent a lifelong relapsing and remitting course that has a negative impact on health and quality of life with symptomatic characteristic as higher levels of psychiatric distress anxiety, and somatosensory amplification (6,7).
 Moreover, IBD patients are at increased risk for developing colorectal cancer (CRC) approximately 3-to 5 fold more compared to patients without IBD.

 Current available mode of treatments for IBD patients includes anti-inflammatory drugs like aminosalicylates and corticosteroids, immunosuppressive agents such as anti-TNF-alpha agents ((infliximab, adalimumab, and certolizumab), antibiotics, biologic agents and surgery (8, 9).
 Unfortunately, a substantial number of patients are not fully responsive to these conventional and adjuvant therapy and showed loss of efficacy over time (10, 11).
 Furthermore, risk associated with these treatments; for example anti-TNF agent is associated with adverse effects, including risks of infections leading to illness such as tuberculosis and malignancies (8, 12, 13).
 Due to the therapies related toxicities as well as ineffectiveness of IBD standard chemotherapy, there is an urgent need to seek an alternative and effective therapeutic approaches to the treatment of IBD.
-In this context, research efforts were directed to understand role of gut microbiota alteration in IBD pathogenesis, by aiming to restore the gut microbiome composition through use of nutraceuticals (prebiotics) probiotics, synbiotics, and fecal microbiota transplantation as a alternative therapies to ameliorate the intestinal inflammation of IBD.
+In this context, research efforts were directed to understand role of gut microbiota alteration in IBD pathogenesis, by aiming to restore the gut microbiome composition through use of nutraceuticals (prebiotics) probiotics, synbiotics, and fecal microbiota transplantation as an alternative therapies to ameliorate the intestinal inflammation of IBD.
 Therefore, future research activities directed to focus on development of alternatives strategies such as the use of nutraceuticals that can improve the efficacy and safety of existing therapies and might be proven as milestone for IBD patients.